deviamar/BiRH/design/v2-improved-design/improvements.md

 While exploring ways to evaluate and refine robotic hand designs, I discovered the *Anthropomorphic Hand Assessment Protocol* (AHAP) (Llop-Harillo et al., 2019), which proposes a standardized framework for evaluating robotic hands using common grasp types from activities of daily living (ADLs).
 This aligned perfectly with my goal of systematically improving prototypes through understanding essential grasp configurations.

 **Adapted Testing Methodology:**
-To test my design ideas using these principles, I developed a low-cost validation approach: using constrained motions of my own hand to simulate different robotic configurations while attempting AHAP-defined grasps with simple objects (wire, paper, tape).
+To test my design ideas using these principles, I developed a low-cost validation approach by using constrained motions of my own hand to simulate different robotic configurations while attempting AHAP-defined grasps with simple objects (wire, paper, tape).

 **Configuration Testing:**
 - **Prototype 1**: Three fingers, three phalanges, all hinge joints